On the existence of zero-sum subsequences of distinct lengths: New results and plan of the paper

 Firstly, Theorem \ref{Structure des sequences normales d'un p-groupe abelien} improves Theorem \ref{Theoreme Gao 2}, by showing that the assumption $i \leq 6$ is unnecessary for finite Abelian $p$-groups.
 Secondly, it improves Statement $(iii)$ of Theorem \ref{Theoreme Gao 1}, by settling Conjecture \ref{conjecture Gao} for every elementary $p$-group.
 More generally, we can derive immediately from Theorem \ref{Structure des sequences normales d'un p-groupe abelien} the following corollary on Gao's conjecture.

 \begin{corollary} Conjecture \ref{conjecture Gao} holds for all groups of the form $G \simeq C_p \oplus H$, where $H$ is any finite Abelian $p$-group. \end{corollary}

-The main result of this paper is deduced from a theorem of N.~Alon, S.~Friedland and G.~Kalai (see Theorem A.$1$ in \cite{Alon84}), originally proved so as to study the existence of regular subgraphs in almost regular graphs.
+The main result of this paper is deduced from a theorem of Alon, Friedland and Kalai (see \cite[Theorem A.$1$]{Alon84}), originally proved so as to study the existence of regular subgraphs in almost regular graphs.
 Our result is the following.

 \begin{theorem} Let $G$ be a finite Abelian $p$-group, and let $S$ be a sequence over $G$ with $\left|S\right|=\mathsf{D}(G)+i-1$, where $i \in \llbracket 1,p \rrbracket$.
 Let also $\mathcal{A}$ be any $(i-1)$-subset of $\llbracket 1,p-1 \rrbracket$.
 Then $S$ contains a non-empty zero-sum subsequence $S'$ such that